borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 I’m claiming that building the tools you needs with just what you need will help you better react to change.

-It will cost you less than converting the whole admin to a custom build when the automatic one doesn’t cover you needs anymore (unless you switch very early, when you don’t have too much things).
+It will cost you less than converting the whole admin to a custom build when the automatic one doesn’t cover you needs anymore (unless you switch very early, when you don’t have too many things).

 #### The design mindset

 Using automatic admins it sometimes also revealing of the lack of «Design driven mindset».
 If your product is a little bit more than a «wysiwyg», there are a lot of chances that you’ll be stuck with a «not ideal ui».

-So why event starting with something like that that while you could reduce your scope and deliver useful and delightful user experience from the get go?
+So why even starting with something like that while you could reduce your scope to deliver useful and delightful user experience from the get go?

 ## Css Admin templates